 Professional Highlights

-• Member of Pillsbury’s team that won Latin Lawyer’s 2022 “Restructuring Deal of the Year” award for its representation serving as counsel to multiple creditors in the Chapter 11 restructuring of Avianca Holdings S.A., the second-largest airline group in Latin America.
+• Member of Pillsbury’s team that won Latin Lawyer’s 2022 “Restructuring Deal of the Year” award for its representation serving as counsel to multiple creditors in the chapter 11 restructuring of Avianca Holdings S.A.

 • Recipient of the City Bar Justice Center’s 2020 Outstanding Pro Bono Service Award